syall/knowit/content/posts/browsers.md

 </html>
 ```

-But the browser does not only receive this file: the `index.html` file is visualized on my screen.
+But the browser doesn't just receive this file: the browser also visualizes the `index.html` file on my screen.

 When we take a deeper look in the `index.html` file, there is also embedded CSS in the `style` tag.